Teckdegen/stellaai/README.md

 - Verify your private key is valid and has sufficient STX for transaction fees
 - Check that your contract name is unique
 - Ensure your code passes validation before deployment
+- See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed troubleshooting

+Common deployment errors and their solutions:
+- **"NotEnoughFunds"**: Your wallet doesn't have enough STX for transaction fees
+- **"ContractAlreadyExists"**: A contract with that name already exists for your address
+- **"Transaction aborted during execution"**: The transaction failed during execution; check your code and wallet balance

 ## Security